herveGuigoz/flutter_provider_architecture/lib/service/README.md

-service for it holds the application service layer.

 The application service layer is the client of the domain layer.

 It hides (or in technical terms “abstracts”) the details of the domain and exposes a programming interface (API) to represent the business use cases and behavior of the application.

 it is all about coordination and orchestration through delegation to domain and external services.